 Accessory buildings and uses, as regulated by Section 3.08

-Small Solar Energy System
+Small Solar Energy System.

 SECTION 11.
-AMENDMENT TO ZONING ORDINANCE CHAPTER 9: Zoning Ordinance Chapter 9, Section 9.02, entitled “Permitted Uses,” is amended to add “Small Solar Energy Systems” as a permitted use, and shall read as follows:
+AMENDMENT TO ZONING ORDINANCE CHAPTER 9: Zoning Ordinance Chapter 9, Section 9.02, entitled “Permitted Uses,” is amended to add “Small Solar Energy System” as a permitted use, and shall read as follows:

-Land and/or buildings in this District may be used for the following purposes:
+Land and/or buildings in the R-4 District may be used for the following purposes:

 Manufactured home parks.